sdiehl/zero-to-qed/docs/src/17_verification.md

 {{#include ../../src/ZeroToQED/Verification.lean:constfold}}
 ```

 The optimization preserves types.
 If `e : Expr t`, then `e.constFold : Expr t`.
 The type indices flow through unchanged.
-This is not a dynamic property we hope holds.
-It is a static guarantee enforced by the type system.
+The type system enforces this statically.

 But type preservation is a weak property.
 We want semantic preservation: the optimized program computes the same result as the original.
 This requires a proof.